-In the state of New Hampshire, Real Estate Transfer Tax, or RETT, is paid by both the buyer and seller.
+In the state of New Hampshire, both the buyer and seller pay Real Estate Transfer Tax, or RETT.
 This transfer tax is required for most typical transactions when the ownership of a property is transferred to the new owner.
 The current tax amount is $0.75 for every $100 of the sale price of the property.
-This amount is … Read the rest
+Both the buyer and the … Read the rest

 New Hampshire is one of the few states that does not have a general sales tax.
 It is one of the many “New Hampshire Advantages” you will see when you live in this beautiful area of the country.
 Collecting sales tax on internet sales has been a major issue for years.
 And the insistence of collecting that sales tax only … Read the rest